opendocsg/slw-judgments-backfill/2010_SGHC_80/report.md

  [emphasis added]

-44     All three Australian cases were recently considered by Prakash J in _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ [2009] SGHC 257 (“ _SEF Construction_ ”).
+44     All three Australian cases were recently considered by Prakash J in _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ <span class="citation">[2009] SGHC 257</span> (“ _SEF Construction_ ”).
 In _SEF Construction_ , the defendant, Skoy, sought payment from the plaintiff, SEF, under a building contract by bringing an adjudication application under the Building and Construction Industry Security of Payment Act (Cap 30B, 2006 Rev Ed) (“the SOP Act”).
 The adjudicator determined that SEF was to pay Skoy a certain sum of money.

 SEF sought to set aside this adjudication determination.
 It contended that although it had relied on four grounds to contend that Skoy’s adjudication application was invalid, the adjudicator had only dealt with two of those four grounds in giving his reasons for his determination.
 SEF therefore argued, first, (at [28] and [33]) that the adjudicator’s failure to consider duly made submissions amounted to a breach of his duty to consider the same in good faith under s 17(3) of the SOP Act; and second, (at [31] and [48]) that in line with _Timwin, Lanskey_ and _Trysams_ , the adjudicator’s failure to deal with the two issues amounted to a failure to exercise his powers under the SOP Act in good faith and constituted a breach of his duty to comply with the rules of natural justice as prescribed by s 16(3) (c) of the SOP Act.
 Prakash J found that it would be superfluous to import a duty to act in good faith from administrative law as s 16(3) of the SOP Act was clear about the manner in which the adjudicator had to conduct the arbitration, mandating that he acted independently, impartially and in a timely fashion.
 Nevertheless, she also said at [58] that: “[w]hat the Australians say in regard to good faith can be applied to the requirements of natural justice as well”.
 Prakash J then turned to the question whether the adjudicator had breached the rules of natural justice.
 On the facts, she found that in arriving at his decision, the adjudicator did have regard to the respective submissions and material before him, even though he had omitted to state explicitly his reasons for rejecting the same.
 Accordingly, there was no breach of natural justice.
 The following passages from _SEF Construction_ are instructive: